 As of right now, 4.8% of Gram-positive bacteria were resistant to a restricted range of antibiotics, including vancomycin (Table 8).
 In contrast to the rates of vancomycin resistance reported by Al-Huraibiet al.39 for S. aureus (0.0%) and total GPB by Al-Shami et al.24, which was 7.8%, the resistance rate observed in the current study was greater at 18.0%.
-Many nations, including the USA, have implemented successful VRSA risk reduction strategies, and certain guidelines have been produced to prevent infections brought on by these pathogenic bacteria, according to a number of published research and reports47.
+Many nations, including the USA, have implemented successful VRSA risk reduction strategies, and certain guidelines have been produced to prevent infections brought on by these pathogenic bacteria, according to a number of published research studies and reports47.
 As a result, we recommend comparable policies and initiatives created for patients in Sana'a, Yemen.
 The current study also demonstrated that, in contrast to ciprofloxacin (66.3% resistant rate), a restricted spectrum of antibiotics targeting Gram-negative bacteria, such as colistin, exhibited a 2.3% resistance rate (Table 8).
-These findings contrasted from those published by Azimiet al., who found that colistin has a higher rate of resistance than ciprofloxacin40, but were similar to those of Mahmoudiet al. from Iran21 and Dharmapalanet al. from India4.
+These findings contrasted withthose published by Azimiet al., who found that colistin has a higher rate of resistance than ciprofloxacin40, but were similar to those of Mahmoudiet al. from Iran21 and Dharmapalanet al. from India4.

 Sulfamethoxazole/trimethoprim, ceftazidime, ampicillin, ceftorexime, cefazoline, cefadroxil, cefuroxime, cefixime, and cefotaxime are all ineffective antibiotics against GPB or GNB, according to the study's overall findings.
 It is important to note that these antibiotics are frequently used to treat various illnesses, particularly sepsis and septicemia, in Sana'a's hospitals.
 It is generally known that the misuse or overuse of antibiotics as well as bystander selection lead to the daily rise in antibiotic resistance, which is the cause of this48.
 So the following role must be followed in our situation: use antibiotics with caution if major pathogenic microorganisms have a resistance rate of > 40%.
 Drug sensitivity test findings must be utilized to choose which antibiotics to employ when major pathogenic bacteria have a resistance rate of > 50%.
 If the major pathogenic bacteria are more than 75% resistant to antibiotics, then antibiotic use must be discontinued.
-It is necessary to look into and assess feedback on bacterial resistance in order to decide if clinical usage of the medication can continue49.Consistent with the high antibiotic resistance among bacteria, in an attempt to stop the unwanted consequence of sepsis and septicemia, as well as with the purpose of reduce the mortality rate because of these infections, accurate recognition and employ of efficient antibiotics for effective treatment is critical50-53.
-Thus, awareness of antibiotic resistance patterns among common pathogens, holding work-shops to correct prescribing for empirical therapy, and changes in antimicrobial use are necessary and highly recommended.
+It is necessary to look into and assess feedback on bacterial resistance in order to decide if clinical usage of the medication can continue49.Consistent with the high antibiotic resistance among bacteria, in an attempt to stop the unwanted consequence of sepsis and septicemia, as well as reduce the mortality rate because of these infections, accurate recognition and the employ of efficient antibiotics for effective treatment is critical50-53.
+Thus, awareness of antibiotic resistance patterns among common pathogens, holding workshops to correct prescribing for empirical therapy, and changes in antimicrobial use are necessary and highly recommended.